lopezwebdev/GoGaijin-Support/privacy-policy.md

 ---

-**For the most current version of this Privacy Policy, please check within the app or visit our website.**
+**For the most current version of this Privacy Policy, please check within the app.**